andyleclair/st-config/README.md

-# sugud0r's build of st - the simple (suckless) terminal
+# andyleclair's build of st - the simple (suckless) terminal

+Forked from sugud0r's, thanks!

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features: